genericmilk/cooker/README.md

 ## Setting up Ovens

-When you ran `php artisan cooker:init` for the first time, It published a `cooker.php` file to your Laravel application's `/config` directory.
+When you ran `php artisan cooker:install`, It published a `cooker.php` file to your Laravel application's `/config` directory.

 This file (hereafter referred to as "Cooker's configuration file") is where you can adjust how Cooker runs as well as specifying "ovens" which Cooker uses to build files.